andy-maier/easy-server/docs/usage.rst

 Example usage
 -------------

-The following code snippet shows how a server definition file and a vault file is used to get to all the information that is needed to access a server or in this example, the servers in a server group:
+The following code snippet shows how a server file and a vault file is used to get to all the information that is needed to access a server or in this example, the servers in a server group: